NREL/tasty/README.md

 poetry run python tasty/validate.py path/to/haystack-data.rdf
 ```

+## Python
-There are also some simple classes that can take advantage of the types built-in to Brick / Haystack to build new graphs:
+There are also some simple classes that can take advantage of the types built-in to Brick / Haystack.
 ```python
 from rdflib import Namespace
 import tasty.constants as tc